rbondoc96/express-react-template/docs/code-standards.md

 ## HTML/JSX/XML <a name="html"></a>

 ### Indentation <a name="html-indentation"></a>
-Indetation will be 4 spaces.
+Indentation will be 4 spaces.

 ### Multi-line Attributes <a name="html-attributes"></a>
 If the number of attributes exceed 2, each attribute should be separated onto their own line for readability.